Pleb5/Pleb5.github.io/pages/quest-7-nokyc-bitcoin.md

     9. Scroll down to Testnet and go to the onion address site
     10. The unsafe clearnet site is more stable
 3. Note: This exercise works with one Tor browser but it can be buggy sometimes.
 It is easier to do it different Tor browsers but Tor does not allow multiple browser instances to be opened.
 So either use another computer/android mobile phone with a Tor browser OR Use clearnet Robosats with the other trading party
-4. Generate your one-time Robots(maker) for the trade
+4. Generate your one-time Robot(maker) for the trade
     11. Click `"Generate Robot"` and save the token then continue
     12. Backup the robot token always when you create one.
 It is just for one trade, can be in a simple offline text file
     13. Click `“Create”` and this time choose the btc buyer role for the maker